RoyElkabetz/CityLearn-MAD-CATS/README.md

 Where $P$ is the district's electricity cost, $C$ is the district's $\text{CO}_2$ emission, $R$ is the ramping factor, and $L$ is the load factor.
 All explained below.
-Each term is normalized by the baseline cost (e.g., $P_{0}$), which is the cost of the district without battery usage, that is equivalent to consecutive no-op actions.
+Each term is normalized by the baseline cost (with subscript $0$ ), which is the cost of the district without battery usage, that is equivalent to consecutive no-op actions.

 - Electricity cost: